dgleich/Research-Team/writing-notes.md

 Overall writing
 ==============

-Hierarchical / pyramid writing
+Hierarchical / inverted pyramid writing
 ------------------------------

-Your title summarizes the main point.
+Your title summarizes the main point succinctly.

 Your abstract explains your title.